HankelBao/PyPse/README.md

 ## Introduction

-PsPse is a full-featured interpreted compiler for teaching purposes.
+PsPse is a interpreted compiler for teaching purposes.

 Features:

-* Compile all codes in AS-Level Computer Science Syllabus
+* Compile codes in AS-Level Computer Science Syllabus
 * Portable with no environemt requirements
 * Available in Windows and Linux
-* Continuously developing based on my interest
+* Continuously developing

-I am new to comiplers, and the project is still under heavy developing.
+I am senior high students learning A2 currently, and I am new to comiplers.
+The project is still under heavy developing.
 Feel free to raise issues or contribute.

 ![demo_screenshot](screenshots/demo_screenshot.png)